abicas/tinyyolov2-movidius-aws/README.md

 ### Installing Darknet

 Let's move to the next step, installing the required software to training the models.
-You can follow the guide directly from [Darknet Fork from AlexeyAB](https://github.com/AlexeyAB/) or cut directly to the steps here:
+You can follow the guide directly from [Darknet Fork from AlexeyAB](https://github.com/AlexeyAB/) or jump directly to the steps here:
 ````bash
 source activate python2
 git clone https://github.com/AlexeyAB/darknet.git